[Home] [Philosophy] [What's New] [Products] [FAQ] [Feedback] [Order]

 I’ve made some changes in my omega 3 intake, mainly due to a factor that may be unique to me, but also because of the new research.

 I was eating salmon regularly and also taking a fish oil cap three times a day with meals.
 That may have been too much, because I started having a mild but persistent headache.
-After trying several other things, it dawned on me that overdosing on omega 3s might be causing my headache.
+After trying several other things, it occurred to me that overdosing on omega 3s might be causing my headache.
 I stopped taking the fish oil caps and within a day or so my headache went away.
-It may have been a happy coincidence, but it did seem to work.
+It may have been a coincidence, but it did seem to work.
 [Later investigation suggested that my headache was due to an inflammation of the nasal passages, sinusitis; after addressing the problem, I added back one fish oil capsule at lunch, along with sardines as explained below.]

 I also made another change.
 I switched from salmon to sardines—for breakfast.
 Whoa!
 Hold on.
 I can see many of you recoiling at the thought of sardines for breakfast.
 Please hear me out before rejecting the idea.